chrisk123999/foundry-macros/Spells/Cloudkill/ReadMe.md

 - Make a hotbar macro and paste in the macro from "Chris-CloudkillEffect.js".
 - Check "Execute Macro As GM."
 - Name it "Chris-CloudkillEffect" and configure it's ownership to "All Players: Observer."
-# Other Notes
-Template automatic movement still needs to be completed.